HighlowBrother/CS162/README.md

 # CS162
-This consists of steps of extending the skeleton code from UC Berkeley CS162 course
+This consists of steps of extending the skeleton code from CS162 course released by UC Berkeley